JosephGonzalesJSG/JosephGonzalesJSG.github.io/README.md

 We generate a bar graph showing the price differences of foreign countries with respect to the prices of Canada.
 We use the barh() function to do this.

 ![Price difference comparison](bargraph2.png "Price Difference Comparison")

+As we can see, some countries like Chile, Australia, and Belgium have unexpectedly more expensive lattes than Canada's.
+On the other hand, some countries like Colombia, Cambodia, Austria, and Andorra offer lattes at surprisingly lower prices than Canada's.
+These price differences are quite unexpected despite the consumer purchasing the same product.

 Now, we want to answer the question of why this occurs.
 After all, one would think that if we are buying the same product made by the same company with the same ingredients, we should be paying the same amount of money for it.